caarlos0/dotfiles.fish/README.md

 - `curl`: to download some stuff
 - `tar`: to extract downloaded stuff
 - `fish`: the shell
-- `sudo`: some configs may need that
+- `sudo`: some configurations may need that

 ### Install